 Secure.
 As tenants at different levels are completely isolated from each other, they can share resources while not affecting one another.
 The network can also be completely isolated to ensure data security.

 Out-of-box microservices governance

 On the back of Istio, KubeSphere features multiple grayscale strategies.
 All these features are out of the box, which means consistent user experiences without any code hacking.
 Here are two major advantages of microservices governance, or service mesh in KubeSphere:

 - Comprehensive.
 KubeSphere provides users with a well-diversified portfolio of solutions to traffic management, including canary release, blue-green deployment, traffic mirroring and circuit breaking.

 - Visualized.
 With a highly interactive web console, KubeSphere allows users to view how microservices interconnect with each other in a straightforward way.
 This helps users to monitor apps, locate failures, and improve performance.

 KubeSphere aims to make service-to-service calls within the microservices architecture reliable and fast.
-For more information, see Project Administration and Usage.
+For more information, see Project User Guide.

 Vibrant open source community

 As an open-source project, KubeSphere represents more than just a container platform for app deployment and distribution.
 The KubeSphere team believes that a true open-source model focuses more on sharing, discussions and problem solving with everyone involved.
 Together with partners, ambassadors and contributors, and other community members, the KubeSphere team files issues, submits pull requests, participates in meetups, and exchanges ideas of innovation.